Rope Links for boats

 Uses for HMPE, (UHMWPE)

-UHMWPE has one of the highest strength to weight ratios of any manmade fibers.
-It has low weight (It floats in Seawater) and high uv and chemical resistance
+UHMWPE has one of the highest strength to weight ratios of any man made fibers.
+It has low weight (It floats in Seawater) and high UV and chemical resistance

 Excellent vibration damping, flex fatigue and internal fiber-friction are other features of High molecular weight polyethylene